Intel-bigdata/OAP/oap-mllib/README.md

 * JDK 8.0+
 * Apache Maven 3.6.2+
 * GNU GCC 4.8.5+
-* Intel® oneAPI Toolkits Components:
+* Intel® oneAPI Toolkits 2021.1.1 Components:
     - Data Analytics Library (oneDAL)
     - Threading Building Blocks (oneTBB)
 * [Open Source Intel® oneAPI Collective Communications Library (oneCCL)](https://github.com/oneapi-src/oneCCL)

 Intel® oneAPI Toolkits and its components can be downloaded and install from [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
 Installation process for oneAPI using Package Managers (YUM (DNF), APT, and ZYPPER) is also available.
 Generally you only need to install oneAPI Base Toolkit for Linux with all or selected components mentioned above.
-Instead of using oneCCL included in Intel® oneAPI Toolkits (Beta), we prefer to build from open source oneCCL to resolve some bugs.
+Instead of using oneCCL included in Intel® oneAPI Toolkits, we prefer to build from open source oneCCL to resolve some bugs.

-More details abount oneAPI can be found [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).
+More details about oneAPI can be found [here](https://software.intel.com/content/www/us/en/develop/tools/oneapi.html).

 You can also refer to [this script and comments in it](https://github.com/Intel-bigdata/OAP/blob/branch-1.0-spark-3.x/oap-mllib/dev/install-build-deps-centos.sh) to install correct oneAPI version and manually setup the environments.